Improved Approximation Bounds for Moore-Penrose Inverses of Banded Matrices with Applications to Continuous-Time Linear Quadratic Control: Main Results

-\end{proposition} \begin{proof} Proof is given in \Cref{apx:prop:shin}. \end{proof} The proof is simple in the sense that it does not involve the use of Chebyshev polynomial.
-However, the bound is worse than the bound in \Cref{prop:demko} in that its decay rate is slower.
+\end{proof} The proof is simple in the sense that it does not involve the use of Chebyshev polynomial.
+However, the bound is worse than the bound in \cref{prop:demko} in that its decay rate is slower.
 In \cite{shin2022exponential}, the inverse of graph-induced banded systems has been analyzed.
 This is more general than \cite{demko1984decay}, but is still more specific than the bandedness considered in this paper, which is based on a more general metric space.
-In \cite[Section 4.1]{bickel2012approximating}, the generalization of the results to systems induced by metric spaces is discussed.
+In \cite[section 4.1]{bickel2012approximating}, the generalization of the results to systems induced by metric spaces is discussed.

-Now, one can observe that the bound in \Cref{thm:main} is tighter than the bounds in \Cref{prop:demko,prop:shin} when $b\rightarrow \infty$.
-First, the bound in \Cref{thm:main} has a faster decay rate than \Cref{prop:shin} and the same decay rate as \Cref{prop:demko}.
-Second, the constant factor in \Cref{thm:main} is smaller than the constant factor in \Cref{prop:demko,prop:shin}.
-In particular, both the constant factors in \Cref{prop:demko,prop:shin} are $O(b/a^2)$, while the constant factor in \Cref{thm:main} is $O(1/a)$.
+Now, one can observe that the bound in \cref{thm:main} is tighter than the bounds in \cref{prop:demko,prop:shin} \WT{when $b$ is sufficiently large.} First, the bound in \cref{thm:main} has a faster decay rate than \cref{prop:shin} and the same decay rate as \cref{prop:demko}.
+Second, the constant factor in \cref{thm:main} is smaller than the constant factor in \cref{prop:demko,prop:shin}.
+In particular, both the constant factors in \cref{prop:demko,prop:shin} are $O(b/a^2)$, while the constant factor in \cref{thm:main} is $O(1/a)$.
 This is important, as this tighter bound allows for the decay bound to be uniform to the discretization mesh size.
 In \Cref{sec:control}, we will see that this improvement enables the analysis of the discretization of infinite-dimensional linear systems.